althea-net/rita/bounty_hunter/README.md

 ## Motivation

 Bounty hunter is a binary crate designed to be used with Rita and the [Guac_rs](https://github.com/althea-mesh/guac_rs) blockchain light channel client.
-The goal of bounty hunters to to act as online watchdogs for bad channel behavior that a device out in the field may not be able to catch.
+The goal of bounty hunters  to act as online watchdogs for bad channel behavior that a device out in the field may not be able to catch.

 In payment channels parties exchange 'updates' offline by creating a series of messages containing the agreed upon channel balance and an incrementing seqence number.
 By looking at the highest seqence number and balances signed by both parties the on chain code can eventually take an update and use to to settle the balance on the blockchain.